ahota/visit-documentation/troubleshooting.md

 into VisIt.
 If you use `--netcdf` when running `build_visit`, then HDF5 will be built for you.
 Otherwise you will need to specify `--hdf5` when running `build_visit` to have this dependency met.

+## Compile errors about not finding LLVM libraries when building MesaGL

+Mesa depends on LLVM.
+This should eventually be an automatic dependency in `build_visit`.
+For now the fix is to include `--llvm` when running `build_visit` to build LLVM.